Temporary Sign Permits

 Temporary signs are prohibited by city ordinance with few exceptions.
-Prohibited signs include, but are not limited to, bandit/snipe signs, flags, feather flags without a permit, vehicular signs (except wrapped vehicles) streamers, pennants, oversized balloons, regular balloons, banners (except with a permit), signs which use air compressors to remain inflated or to cause them to continue "flapping" in order to draw attention, etc.
+Prohibited signs include, but are not limited to, bandit/snipe signs, flags, feather flags without a permit, vehicular signs (except wrapped vehicles) streamers, pennants, oversized balloons, regular balloons, any inflatable, banners without a permit, signs which use air compressors to remain inflated or to cause them to continue "flapping" in order to draw attention, etc.

 Political signs are exempt from this ordinance as long as they are not placed in a right of way or easement.

 We recommend contacting Code Enforcement if you are unsure your sign is permitted BEFORE spending the money on it... just in case!!

 A vehicle is not considered a junked vehicle just because it hasn't been moved for any number of days, months or even years.
 As long as the vehicle is operable OR has a current registration, it is not considered to be in violation.

 Recreational Vehicles (RVs)

 Residents are permitted to store an RV on their property provided it is not connected to water and/or sewer.
 The RV may, however, be safely connected to electricity.

-RVs are not permitted to be lived in unless they are located within an approved RV Park.
+RVs are not permitted to be lived in unless they are located within an approved RV Park or RV Resort.